Borderlands (video game): Gameplay

 Borderlands includes character-building elements found in role-playing games, leading the developer Gearbox Software to call the game a "role-playing shooter".
 At the start of the game, players select one of four characters, each with a unique special skill and with proficiencies with certain weapons.
 From then on, players take on missions assigned through non-player characters or from bounty boards, each typically rewarding the player with experience points, money, and sometimes a reward item.
 Players earn experience by killing both human and non-human foes and completing in-game challenges (such as getting a certain number of kills using a specific type of weapon).
 As they gain levels from experience growth, players can then allocate skill points into a skill tree that features three distinct specializations of the base character; for example, Mordecai can become specialized in sniping, gunslinging with revolvers, or using his pet Bloodwing to assist in kills and health boosting.
-Players can distribute points among any of the specializations, and can also spend a small amount of in-game money to redistribute their skill points.
+Players can distribute points among any of the specializations, and can spend an amount of in-game money to redistribute their skill points.

-Players start the game with the ability to equip two weapons but later gain up to four weapon slots, as well as slots for an energy shield, a grenade modification, and a class modification.
+Players start the game with the ability to equip two weapons and later gain up to four weapon slots, as well as slots for an energy shield, a grenade modification, and a class modification.
 Items collected can be sold back at vendors for money that then can be used to buy better items.
 One of the key features of Borderlands is the randomly generated weapons and items created either as dropped by enemies, found in storage chests about the game, on the ground, sold at vendors in the game, or as quest reward items.
-The game uses a "Procedural Content Creation System" to create these weapons and items, which can alter their firepower, rate of fire, and accuracy, add in elemental effects such as a chance to set foes on fire or cover them in burning acid, and at rare times other special bonuses such as regenerating the player's ammo.
+The game uses a "Procedural Content Creation System" to create these weapons and items, which can alter their firepower, rate of fire, and accuracy, add in elemental effects such as a chance to set foes on fire or cover them in burning acid, and at times other special bonuses such as regenerating the player's ammo.
 A color-coded scale is used to indicate the rarity of the weapon or item.
 According to Gearbox developers, the random system could generate around 16-17 million variations of weapons.
 The Procedural system is also used to create the characteristic of random enemies that the player may face.
 This allows for enemies of the same species to have widely varying attacks: for example, variations of "spiderants" in the game could leap around and would jump onto players' faces, while another variant can roll up into a ball and attack people, depending on the content generator.